 Causes: Pathogenic rare genetic variants, which are usually autosomal dominant, although penetrance is variable.
 The majority of genetic culprits implicated in ARVC are constituents of the cardiac desmosome.

 Clinical Features and Natural HistoryTop

 1. Symptomatic treatment targets arrhythmia and includes mainly sotalol, beta-blockers, or amiodarone.
-Agents and dosage: [Table 2.6-4 in Cardiac Arrhythmias].

 2. Radiofrequency ablation is used in case of intolerance or ineffectiveness of antiarrhythmic agents in patients with life-threatening arrhythmia.
 Owing to ARVC pathophysiology arising within the epicardium and progressing inwards through the myocardium to the endocardium, endocardial ablation in isolation is often insufficient to effectively suppress ventricular arrhythmias and epicardial ablation is additionally required.